yanalunaterra/nanoid-c/openbsd/README.md

 Nano IDs are unique string IDs where each character is an alphanumeric, a hyphen, or an underscore.
 Think of them as random unpadded [Base64url][] strings.
-You've already seen this ID format elsewhere: on YouTube!
+You've already seen this format elsewhere: on YouTube!

 A default Nano ID is 21 characters long, encoding 126 bits of entropy at 6 bits per character.